itsabubakar/cat-wiki/README.md

 ## If I had more time
 - Build and deploy my own api
-- Refactor some of the code.
-Especially this part

 ## Available scripts
 In the project directory you can run: